19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Lords of Oblivion/Vaern.md

 ## Ethos

 The web weaver, the prince of darkness, deceit, and undeath.
-The malevolent vampires acknowledge Vaern as the font of their power, and the arcane community believes Vaern to be the most serious threat to civilization.
-Illusions rule in his realm.
+Vaern claims [Vampirism](../../Encounters/Cursed%20Diseases.md#Vampirism) as their creation and is a master of illusions.
 Vaern is proof the pen is mightier than the sword.